-Not everyone enjoys change, for some it forces them to evaluate their life and to adjust their thoughts and behaviours to help keep on tract with achieving their dreams and goals.
+Not everyone enjoys change, for some, it forces them to evaluate their life and to adjust their thoughts and behaviours to help keep on track with achieving their dreams and goals.

-For others it upsets their comfort zone, and places too much emphasis on effort to act and behave in a certain way.
+For others, it upsets their comfort zone and places too much emphasis on the effort to act and behave in a certain way.

 While many people do not enjoy the prospect of change, change is the only constant in life.
 It is the cornerstone of growth and advancement, it validates life, and it creates purpose and meaning to mundane tasks and adds deeper motivation to our actions and behaviours.

 Change doesn’t have to be difficult or painful.
 When change is understood and executed correctly, change can bring with it deeply gratifying experiences and exciting lessons to help us on our journey to greatness.

 If you are one of those people who want to excel in life, achieve your goals and realize your dreams, then the NLP Logical Levels of change is compelling in helping you design an “Action Plan” for change.

 Inspired by Gregory Bateson and developed by the pioneers of Neuro-Linguistic Programming, the “Logical Levels” gives you a “Road Map” for the process of change, which has a beginning, middle and an outcome.

 The Logical Levels of Change are: